Lay the axe to the root

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 FREE HEALTH TALK* open to the public Thursdays at 5pm at Country Life Natural Foods Store and Vegan/Vegetarian Restaurant, 1217 Eberhart Avenue, Columbus, GA.
-The topic for Thursday, May 14, is “Sweets & Treats Cooking Class,” with Nicole & Kids.

-*$10 exception for cooking classes
+*Exception: $10 for any cooking class

 WHGR 91.5 FM went LIVE noon on Thanksgiving Day 2025, for Hurtsboro (my childhood home town) and surrounding areas, including Tuskegee, Alabama.